Congressman Morelle seeks ban on assault weapons following IL shooting

 In a statement released Wednesday, Singeltary emphasized that he is not so sure criminals will be deterred by the weapons ban, stating that “Criminals will not be the ones to renew a pistol permit or register their firearms or take a proficiency test to obtain a firearm.”

-Alongside his support in reinstating the assault weapon ban, Morelle is also supporting bills to enact universal background checks, establish waiting periods, require liability and safe storage, while Singletary said he is focused on enforcing laws already on the books.
+Alongside his support in reinstating the assault weapon ban, Morelle is also supporting bills to enact universal background checks, establish waiting periods, and require liability, and safe storage, while Singletary said he is focused on enforcing laws already on the books.

 Congressman Joe Morelle statement: